The Narrative Tableau: Conceptual Strategies in Studio Photography

 Students will be responsible for providing a written statement regarding their final body of work, which will reflect the quarter’s accumulation of research, transformation, and final production.
 Students can expect to edit down their quarter’s worth of images to 8-11 final photographs, which will constitute their final body of work.
 There will be weekly lectures, critiques, and seminars in addition to workshops and studio time.
 Students will also be required to attend the weekly Critical and Cultural Theory lecture series.
 Students can expect weekly reading assignments followed with written responses and formal participation in each seminar.

-art history, photography, media studies and visual arts.
+This offering will prepare you for careers and advanced study in: art history, photography, media studies and visual arts.